Shelex/cypress-allure-plugin/README.md

 -   be sure your docker or local browser versions are next: Chrome 71+, Edge 79+.
 Firefox 65+

+-   plugin might not be applied to older Cypress versions, 4+ is recommended

 -   to enable Allure results writing just pass environment variable `allure=true`, example:

 ```